Growing Tomatillos: Enjoy Salsa Verde All Summer Long

 Harvesting and Storing Tomatillos

 Tomatillos can be quite prolific once the fruit starts to come ripe, and many people have experienced a sudden rush of ripe produce.
-It’s hardly a chore to eat lots of salsa, but what if you’d like to use some of your harvest in other ways?
+It’s hardly a chore to eat lots of salsa verde, but what if you’d like to harvest tomatillos and use them in other ways?

 Worry not, I have solutions for this problem.
 Read on to learn how to store your tomatillos, whether fresh or preserved!